hitthecodelabs/GPT_CurriculumParser/README.md

 🚀 [**Live Demo**](https://gpt-curriculum-info-extractor.uc.r.appspot.com/)

 Welcome to the GPT_CurriculumParser project!
-This Flask-based website provides information about our services in data science, machine learning, and AI.
+This Flask-based website provides information about Curriculums turned into a JSON object.
 Below are step-by-step instructions to set up and run this project.

 ## Table of Contents
 - [Prerequisites](#prerequisites)